areeseb/areeseb.github.io/mapmatching.md

 # Map Matching Polylines and Polygons Using Geometric Heuristic Algorithms

-This post will provide a short summary of some preliminary work I've' been doing on implementing a map matching algorithm for (spatial) vector data.
+This post will provide a short summary of some preliminary work I've been doing on implementing a map matching algorithm for (spatial) vector data.
 I am fairly early in the process and by no means have an excellent solution, I just want to share of the work in the hope that it might help others and clarify my own thinking.

 ## Background